Aztec Drum Rhythms

 - making music with syllables and fractions -

 Welcome to my virtual field trip on Aztec music!
-It includes: 1) a brief description of Aztec instruments; 2) a guide to translating Aztec drum syllables into musical notation, 3) recreations of Aztec drum rhythms and music, and 4) multimedia activities that combine Aztec drumming with other areas of the curriculum!
+It includes: 1) a brief description of Aztec instruments; 2) a video of Phil's "Cantares Mexicanos Rhythms" music lesson with shakers, 3) a guide to translating Aztec drum syllables into musical notation, 4) recreations of Aztec drum rhythms and music, and 5) multimedia activities that combine Aztec drumming with other areas of the curriculum!
 So, take a couple of minutes to read more about Aztec culture, learn how to vocalize some rhythms using Aztec drum syllables, and explore some surprisingly fun connections we can make between language, math, and music!

 The Aztecs used a variety of wind and percussion instruments to make music.